WYihei/ChineseNodifyWiki/Getting-Started.md

 Clicking and dragging a wire from the `Input` or `Output` connector will create a [pending connection](Connections-Overview#pending-connection) that we can transform into a real connection.

-Let's create the ViewModel for the connection.
+**The most complicated part of Nodify is how you bind the connections to their connectors.** Let's create the ViewModel for the connection and add a list of connections in the `EditorViewModel`.

 ```csharp
 public class ConnectionViewModel